 We stopped at a few souvenir shops and bargained a bit.
 It was nice to be inside with the AC.

 We stopped at the Cat House in Chiang Mai to grab something refreshing and most importantly- we got to pet some kitties.
 Yay.

 There are countless temples in Chiang Mai.
-Not even just Chiang Mai, but in all of Thailand.
+Not even just in Chiang Mai, but in all of Thailand.

 Don’t forget: you have to have your shoulders and knees covered and most of the time you have to take off your shoes.

 There were a few times when I was not prepared.
 Most of the time the temples will lend you something to cover up or you can just buy something right outside/near the temple.
-If not, you cannot go inside of the temple.
+If not, you cannot go inside the temple.